hynek/pem/README.rst

 It runs on Python 2.6, 2.7, 3.3, and PyPy 2.0+, has no dependencies and does not attempt to interpret the certificate data in any way.
 *pem* is intended to ease the handling of PEM files in combination with `PyOpenSSL`_ and – by extension – `Twisted`_.

-It’s born from my personal need because of the inconsistent handling of chain certificates by various servers: some servers (like `Apache`_) expect them to be a separate file while others (like `nginx`_) expect them concatenated to the server certificate
+It’s born from my personal need because of the inconsistent handling of chain certificates by various servers: some servers (like `Apache`_) expect them to be a separate file while others (like `nginx`_) expect them concatenated to the server certificate.
 Since I want my Python software to be universal and to be able to cope with both, *pem* was born.

 The core API call is the function ``parse()``: ::